philc/book-notes/engineering/mythical man month - fred brooks.md

     organized like a surgical team rather than a hog-butchering team.
 That is, instead of each member cutting away on the problem, one does the cutting and the others give him every support that will enhance his effectiveness and productivity."
-* Differences in judgement among a team of equal stakes time to talk through.
+* Differences in judgement among a team of equals takes time to talk through.
 There are far fewer such differences on the surgical team.

 ## The tar pit (chap 1)

-* Tar pit: most teams building large systems become ensnared in a prehistoric tar pit -- getting more stuck and slower as the project progresses.
+* Most teams building large systems become ensnared in a prehistoric tar pit -- getting more stuck and going slower as the project progresses.
-* "The accumulation of simultaneous and interacting factors brings slower and slower motion."
 * Growing cost when producing the final product:
   * Going from a program -> a programming product incurs a 3x growth in complexity.
     * A programming product requires generalization of the feature set, testing, documentation, and ongoing maintenance.
-    * This is the transition a program that was written for personal use undergoes before it's usable by the public, or open-sourced.
+    * This is the transition that a program that was written for personal use undergoes before it's usable by the public, or open-sourced.
-      * (I've seen this first hand -- it's a surprising amount of extra work to make my personal programs usable for other people)
+      * (Yes -- it's always requires a surprising amount of extra work to make my personal software usable by other people.)
-  * Going from a program to a programming system incurs a 3x growth in complexity
+  * Going from a program -> a programming system incurs a 3x growth in complexity.
     * A programming system is a collection of interfacing programs for large tasks.
 E.g. a distributed system, or a programming language toolchain.
     * The interfaces between each program must be rigorously defined.
-  * So when going from a single program to a released programming system is about 9x as expensive as the first cut at the problem.
+  * So when going from a single program -> released programming system, it's about 9x as expensive as the first cut at the problem (the simple program).
 * The joys of the craft
   * (Nice mini-essay on the joys of programming)
-  * Sheer joy of making things
+  * The sheer joy of making things
-  * Pleasure of making things that are useful to other people
+  * The pleasure of making things that are useful to other people
-  * Fascination of fashioning a complex machine
+  * A fascination of fashioning a complex machine
   * Joy from learning
   * Delight of working in such a tractable (malleable) medium
   * "Programming is fun because it gratifies creative longings built deep within us and delights sensibilities we have in common with all men."
 * Woes of the craft
   * "Human beings are not accustomed to being perfect, and few areas of human activity demand it."
-  * Completing a programming project: there's "quadratic rather than linear convergence to the end."
+  * When completing a programming project: there's "quadratic rather than linear convergence to the end."
   * With software, there's a short time to obsolescence.

 ## The mythical man-month (chap 2)

 * Estimates embed the unvoiced assumption that "all will go well."
-* The gaps and inconsistencies of the idea only become visible in the implementation stage, rather in the design stage.
+* The gaps and inconsistencies of the idea only become visible in the implementation stage, rather than in the design stage.
 * In other creative disciplines, difficulty expressing the idea -- the implementation phase -- is blamed on the medium, because it's intractable.
 Wood splits, paints smear.
 In programming, one cannot make this excuse.
-* "Men and months are interchangeable commodities only when a task can be partitioned among many works *with no communication among them*.
+* "Men and months are interchangeable commodities only when a task can be partitioned among many workers *with no communication among them*.
 This is true of reaping wheat or picking cotton; it is not even approximately true of systems programming."
 * Sequential constraints in the project prevent parallelism.
 * Time required is sub-linear with men because the cost of communication and training (for each